The Sacraments of the Catholic Church

 For more Information contact: Philip Sim 0400 969193 email@example.com

 In the Sacrament of Reconciliation, we have the opportunity to be healed of the effects of sins committed after Baptism by seeking God’s mercy and forgiveness.
-Children who have been baptized in the Catholic Church are invited to be prepared for the Sacrament of First Reconciliation in year 3.
-First Reconciliation is celebrated in the month of October each year.
+Children who have been baptised in the Catholic Church are invited to be prepared for the Sacrament of First Reconciliation when they are in Years 3 or 4 (see SUNDAY SCHOOL page of this website).

 The Eucharist is "the source and summit of the Christian life.”